imogencresswell/EffFD/README.md

 On software, many astronomers write their own codes from scratch for every project, which leads to work being unreproducible and unstandardized.
 Occasionally, flare-finding software is released, but they increasingly tend to rely on complicated Bayesian statistics and post-data modeling (e.g. Gaussian fitting), which may not be representative of the actual data.
 Many groups refuse to use these programs and end up relying on by-eye estimations.
 While the ‘preferred ways’ are still heavily debated, we believe a program that uses understandable de-trending/flare-finding methods (or at least some of the simpler ones in the field) would work well for many purposes.

+## Usage
+To run EffFD on your local machine, first build the conda environment by typing `conda create env -f envrionment.yml`

+Then type the command,
+`python3 main.py ./config_file`,

+replacing `./` with the path if your config file is stored in a different directory.

+This will download TESS data, create light curves and FFDs for stars outlined in your config file

+### Dependencies
+Some users have had trouble building the Conda environment using the provided `environment.yml`.
+In that case, this code should be usable by first installing `astropy`, `scipy`, `lightkurve`, `pycodestyle`, `wget`, and `docopt`.
+The packages `numpy`, `matplotlib`, and `astroquery` are also required, but these should be installed as dependencies of the others.

+### Config file
+The options for the config file are as follows:
+- `star_names`: This takes a list or a singular star name, or TIC number
+- `sectors`: TESS sector
+- `spectral_class`: Takes main sequence spectral classes O,B,A,F,G,K,M
+- `teff_low`: Minumum temperature
+- `teff_high`: Maximum temperature

+You can also change the lightkurve paramerters

+Where the data is saved can be changed with the `out_dir` The code will search for previous searches specified by the `search_dir` option If these are left as default they will be created where the code is run

 ## Current To-do
 - What kind of unit tests could we do for the functions that are mainly parsing through folders?